 How much do you want it?
 What's it really worth to you?
 If you absolutely love it, be prepared to pay more.
-If you can live without it, then be prepared to walk.
+If you can live without it, and if the seller is unreasonable in their expectations, be prepared to walk.
 The ultimate purchase price often boils down to emotion.

 When asked for my opinion of market value, I rarely reply immediately.
-I explain that it's a very important question and that I prefer to offer a considered opinion after I've done the necessary due diligence.
-As an experienced agent, it doesn't take long to study recent sales history in the immediate neighbourhood and apply my industry knowledge, along with instincts honed during a long career, to arrive at an opinion of value.
+I explain that it's a very important question and that I prefer to offer a considered opinion after I have done the necessary due diligence.
+An experienced agent can easily study recent sales history in the immediate neighbourhood and apply accumulated industry knowledge, along with instincts honed during a long career, to arrive at an opinion of value.

 I ask my buyers how they feel about the property.
 It's very personal.
 Your agent can't tell you what to offer - only how to negotiate a successful Agreement of Purchase and Sale.
 However, if you're playing solo, that is without a representative, well, you're pretty much on your own.

-In the greater Toronto real estate market, for example, many homes sell within a few percentage points of the asking price - some even well over the list price.
+In the greater Toronto real estate market, for example, at the time of writing, many homes sell within a few percentage points of the asking price - most even well over the list price.
 Thus, don't offer something ridiculous like 10% or 15% under list.
 If you have price limitations, as do most people, and you can't afford to buy a particular property, move on to a more affordable home.
 In most cases, if you offer fairly, the seller will likely be fair in negotiating an offer with you too.

 The final agreed price may be affected if either party is ...

-Maybe the seller has bought unconditionally or in the emotional throws of an acrimonious divorce.
+Maybe the seller has bought unconditionally or is in the middle of an acrimonious divorce.
 Or maybe the buyer has already sold their home or submitted a notice to terminate their tenancy, and moving dates are rapidly approaching.
 Suffering under such stress is certainly not how to negotiate the best terms.

 However, if realty agents are involved, agency law precludes them from disclosing motivation of their respective clients prior to or during negotiations.
 This is considered confidential information.
-Therefore, as a private buyer, you should avoid that type of disclosure also.
+Therefore, as a private buyer, you should also avoid that type of disclosure.

 In most cases, the initial offer is refused by the seller, who then makes a counter-offer to the buyer.
 At that point, you have the option of accepting the counter if its terms are satisfactory, or countering back to the seller again.